mui/mui-x/docs/data/data-grid/filtering/filtering.md

 To remove the quick filtering on a given column set `getApplyQuickFilterFn: undefined`.

-In the demo bellow, the column "Name" is not searchable with the quick filter, and 4 digits figures will be compared to the year of column "Created on."
+In the demo below, the column "Name" is not searchable with the quick filter, and 4 digits figures will be compared to the year of column "Created on."

 {{"demo": "QuickFilteringCustomLogic.js", "bg": "inline", "defaultCodeOpen": false}}